Parliament @ Work

 by-election

-An election held to fill a vacancy that occurs between general elections, such as when a member retires or resigns from the parliament.
-See casual vacancy.
+An election held to fill a vacancy that occurs between general elections.
+See also casual vacancy.

 cabinet

-Group of senior ministers, appointed by the governing party in a parliamentary system of government, with responsibility, individually and collectively for implementing and administering government policy.
+Group of senior ministers, appointed by the governing party, with responsibility for implementing and administering government policy.

 cabinet government

-The convention in parliamentary systems that a group of senior ministers collectively take responsibility for implementing and administering government policy, and are accountable to the parliament for their actions.
+A system of government in which a group of senior ministers collectively takes responsibility for implementing and administering government policy.

 casual vacancy

-A vacancy that occurs in the parliament between general elections.
+A vacancy that occurs in the Parliament between general elections.
 Usually caused by the resignation, retirement or death of a member.
-See by-election.
+See also by-election.

-The leader of the party that forms the government in a Territory parliament.
-See premier.
+The leader of the governing party in a Territory parliament.
+See also Premier.

 constitution

-A document which provides the general legal framework or rules for government.
+A document outlining the general legal framework or rules for government.

 democracy

-A form of rule in which the people, as citizens, participate in their own government, and where the government is derived from, and accountable to, the people.
+A form of rule in which the government is elected by, and accountable to, the people.

 direct democracy